oracle/docker-images/OracleBI/README.md

 You need to have a running Oracle Database, either in a Docker container or on a host.
 The database connection details are required for creating midtier schemas for use by the BI domain.
 The schemas are created automatically when the BI container is started.

-If using a 12.1.0.2 CDB/PDB database, ensure PDB is used when creating the schemas.
+If using an Oracle CDB/PDB database, ensure PDB is used when creating the schemas.
 CDB is not supported.

-An Oracle Database 12.1.0.2 container can be created from [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase/dockerfiles/12.1.0.2).
-Follow the instructions to create a 12.1.0.2-based Enterprise Edition database.
+An Oracle Database container can be created from [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase) - follow the instructions to create a 12.1 or 12.2 Enterprise Edition database.

 For Oracle Business Intelligence 12.2.1.2.0, default installs of Oracle Database 12.2 are not supported - please see [Known Issues](#known-issues).

 ## Oracle Business Intelligence Docker Image Creation

-To build a BI image you start by building Oracle JDK and Oracle FMW Infrastructure images.
+To build a BI image you start by building the Oracle JDK image and then the Oracle FMW Infrastructure image.

 ### Building the Oracle JDK (Server JRE) Image